ImageMagick/Usage-Markdown/compose/index.md

 The "`composite`" command and "`-composite`" operator will also take a third masking image which will limit the area effected by the "`-compose`" method.

-For example given two images, and a *mask* image you can overlay part of the *source* image onto the *background* image, as defined by that mask.
+For example, given two images, and a *mask* image you can overlay part of the *source* image onto the *background* image, as defined by that mask.
 Please note however that the *background* image still defines the final size of the resulting image.

 ~~~